untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 1. Computes effective distance using the predictive position.
 2. Tests against `effectivePrefetchRadius` (see [Prefetch Radius](#prefetch-radius)).
 3. Applies the **frustum gate** (padded AABB vs camera frustum, `tileFrustumGatePadding = 20 m`).
 Tiles fully outside the frustum are skipped this tick.
+4. Applies the **hierarchy gate** (see [Hierarchy-Aware Tile Culling](#hierarchy-aware-tile-culling)).
+Tiles whose parent spatial region is fully covered by closer loaded tiles have their occlusion score multiplied by `hierarchyOcclusionPenalty` (default 0.005), sorting them far below unoccluded candidates.
+They can still load when no better candidates exist.
-4. Eligible tiles are sorted by priority (descending) then distance (ascending).
+5. Eligible tiles are sorted by priority (descending) then distance (ascending).
-5. Within each priority tier, candidates are sorted by screen-space importance.
+6. Within each priority tier, candidates are sorted by screen-space importance.
 The score uses projected tile footprint, view alignment, and optionally an occlusion weight derived from closer loaded tile AABBs.
 Occlusion never hard-blocks a tile; `occlusionMinWeight` leaves a nonzero floor so sparse or glassy geometry does not permanently hide work.
-6. Up to `maxConcurrentTileLoads` (default 2) are dispatched via `loadTile()`, subject to the **memory budget gate**: the total parse memory in flight must stay under `tileParseMemoryBudgetMB` (200 MB), with a guarantee that at least one tile always loads even if it alone exceeds the budget.
+7. Up to `maxConcurrentTileLoads` (default 2) are dispatched via `loadTile()`, subject to the **memory budget gate**: the total parse memory in flight must stay under `tileParseMemoryBudgetMB` (200 MB), with a guarantee that at least one tile always loads even if it alone exceeds the budget.

 **Tile unload pass** — three sub-passes each tick.
 All passes use `min(actual, predictive)` distance, matching the load pass, so a tile the camera is approaching is not torn down mid-parse: